robleroni/Puerro/docs/01-Introduction.md

 - `$` - when referring to real DOM's, e.g. `$div`
 - `v` - when referring to virtual DOM's, e.g. `vDiv`

-In case variables are unused and can be ignored, we wil simply use an underscore to signmalize that it is _throwawayable_.
+In case variables are unused and can be ignored, we will simply use an underscore to signalize  that it is _throwawayable_.

 ```js
 $element.addEventListener('click', _ => console.log('clicked'));